ansible-collections/ibm_zos_core/docs/source/modules/zos_data_set.rst

   If *state=present* and *replace=False* and the data set is present on the managed node, no action taken, module completes successfully with *changed=False*.

+  If *state=present* and *type=MEMBER* and the member does not exist in the data set, create a member formatted to store data, module completes successfully with *changed=True*.
+Note, a PDSE does not allow a mixture of formats such that there is executables (program objects) and data.
+The member created is formatted to store data, not an executable.

   If *state=cataloged* and *volumes* is provided and the data set is already cataloged, no action taken, module completes successfully with *changed=False*.